open-ephys/gui-docs/source/Tutorials/Data-Synchronization.rst

 Events detected in a synchronized stream will only save their timestamps as sample numbers since acquisition started.
 For example, an event that occurred at sample number :code:`405012` will correspond to the continuous sample that occurred at timestamp :code:`405012`, which can then be mapped back to the common time base timestamp in the :code:`synchronized_timestamps.npy` file.

 For spike data, the values in :code:`spike_times.npy` represent the sample index at which the spike occurred, relative to the beginning of the :code:`continuous.dat` file.
-To get the actual timestamp at which the spike occurred, you must add the first timestamp from timestamps.npy in the corresponding continuous data stream the spike was detected in.
+To get the actual timestamp at which the spike occurred, you must add the first timestamp from :code:`timestamps.npy` in the corresponding continuous data stream the spike was detected in.
 Again, that timestamp can be mapped back to the common time base timestamp in the :code:`synchronized_timestamps.npy` file.

 Offline Synchronization
 #######################